BrainhackMTL/psy6983_2021/content/en/modules/python_visualization/index.md

 For this next part, we will refer to the following [notebook](https://github.com/neurodatascience/course-materials-2020/blob/master/lectures/14-may/01-data-visualization/python_visualization_intro.ipynb)

 For example purposes, we will make use of a phenotypic dataset from the ABIDE II consortium.
 This amazing international multi-site dataset contains data from individuals diagnosed with Autism Spectrum Disorder (ASD) and healthy controls.
 We will use a version of the phenotypic data [data download](http://fcon_1000.projects.nitrc.org/indi/abide/abide_II.html) from a single site (Kennedy Krieger Institute).
 Thus please download the dataset from the linked resource providing your NITRC credentials.
+If you don't have one, you can create an account.

 1. **Read through the notebook running all the cells**
 2. **Complete the exercises in the notebook**